KrishDhungana/Lab-7-Repo/README.md

-# Lab-7-Repo
+# Lab-7
-This is Krish Dhungana Lab 7 Repository
+This is Krish Dhungana's Lab 7 Repository